-- Fees based on the actual service performed (i.e., fee for service), where the contractor documented that such costs were less than the anticipated cost of hourly fees - Filing fees and other necessary court costs - o If the contractor is a legal services provider and performs the services itself, the eligible costs are the employees' salaries and other costs necessary to perform the services.
+- Fees charged by licensed attorneys and by person(s) under the supervision of licensed attorneys for advice and representation in matters that interfere with the homeless individual's or family's ability to obtain and retain housing. - Fees based on the actual service performed (i.e., fee for service) are also eligible, but only if the cost would be less than the cost of hourly fees. - Filing fees and other necessary court costs are also eligible. - If Contractor is a legal services provider and performs the services itself, the eligible costs are Contractor's employees' salaries and other costs necessary to perform the services.